 20 FEET FROM STARDOM – Morgan Neville deservedly won the Oscar for Best Documentary in 2014 for this film about those just off to the side of the limelight.
 It tells the story of some of music’s most talented backing singers, names that the film finally gives the recognition they deserve: Merry Clayton, Darlene Love, Lisa Fischer.
 Clayton’s retelling of recording The Rolling Stones’ ‘Gimme Shelter’ is an unmissable highlight.
 When her backing vocals are played back isolated, it feels almost like a religious experience.
 An absolute must-see for any music fan and if it floats your boat then be sure to follow it with the also excellent Mavis!

-HOT CORN Guide – The top ten HBO series on CHILI… Part 1
+HOT CORN Guide – The top ten HBO series … Part 1

-HOT CORN Guide – The top ten HBO series on CHILI… Part 2
+HOT CORN Guide – The top ten HBO series … Part 2